|Carte de Visite

-The 99th had originally been ordered to South Africa in November 1878 and embarked aboard the SS Walmer Castle, the SS
+The 99th had originally been ordered to South Africa in November 1878 and embarked aboard the SS Walmer Castle, the SS American, and SS

 Attached to Colonel Pearson's No. 1 Column during the first invasion of Zululand, elements of the regiment were present at the battle of Inyezane

-on 22 January, 1879.
+on 22 January 1879.
 These same companies advanced with the rest of the column and were holed up at the mission station at Ekowe (Eshowe)

-during its siege until relieved 3 April 1879.
+during its siege until relieved on 3 April 1879.

 Elements of the 99th were also part of the relief column and took part in the battle of Ginginhlovo on the 2nd of April.
-During the second invasion the 99th formed part of the Coastal Column under Major-General Crealock during which its duties consisted primarily of guarding lines of
+During the second invasion,

+the 99th formed part of the Coastal Column under Major-General Crealock during which its duties consisted primarily of guarding lines of

 communication and various escort duties.

-After the end of hostilities the regiment was ordered to garrison duty in Bermuda where the above photograph was taken.
+After the end of hostilities, the regiment was ordered to garrison duty in Bermuda where the above photograph was taken.
 The photo would have to

-have been taken sometime between 20 January and 8 March 1881 since the regiment was issued its 1877-79 South Africa Medal on 8 January and the
+have been taken sometime between January and March 1881 since the regiment was issued its 1877-79 South Africa Medal on 8 January and the

 regiment re-embarked for Natal, South Africa on the 8th of March.

 his right sleeve.
-His collar badges consist of the Duke of Edinburgh's cypher.
+His collar badges consist of the Duke of Edinburgh's cipher.
 He wears his newly issued medal with its single "1879" bar.
 On the

-chair next to him his glengarry cap with it diced band denoting the regiment's Scottish
+chair next to him, is his glengarry cap with it diced band denoting the regiment's Scottish (Lanarkshire) affiliation.